mouseless-eth/Speedrun-Ethernaut-In-Foundry/13_GateKeeperOne/README.md

 ## Solution

+To pass the first modifier `gateOne()`, the transaction needs to come from a smart contract.

+To pass the second modifier `gateTwo()`, the remaining gas needs to be divisible by 8191.
+To satisfy this, we will use [foundry's debugger](https://book.getfoundry.sh/forge/debugger.html?highlight=debugger#debugger) to find the right gas amount in order to pass the check.

+To pass the third modifier `gateThree()`, we need to byte mask our address with `` to pass all three checks.

 ### Walkthrough

-to pass the first modifier `gateOne()`, the transaction needs to come from a smart contract.

-to pass the second modifier `gateTwo()`, the remaining gas needs to be divisible by 8191.
-To satisfy this, we will use [foundry's debugger](https://book.getfoundry.sh/forge/debugger.html?highlight=debugger#debugger) to find the right gas amount in order to pass the check.

-to pass the third modifier `gateThree()`, we need to byte mask our address with `` to pass all three checks.

 ##### 1. Create a new [forge project](https://book.getfoundry.sh/projects/creating-a-new-project.html) with the following contract in `src`